Payroll Help

 |

-Options for students who are in plan 1, plan 2 and plan 4 student loan plans.
+Options for students who are in plan 1, plan 2, plan 4 and plan 5 student loan plans.
 These settings are used to send new starter information to HMRC in the FPS.

 |